ekernf01/ekernf01.github.io/drafts/grn inference/GRN_DREAM5.md

 - Step 1: formulate a complete description of how gene B is regulated.
 It doesn't have to be right or even close; it just has to be specific.
 For example, your hypothesis might state "Genes A and C together completely determine the transcription rate of B with the following formula: `dB/dt = 2*A if C>0`."
 - Step 2: check if this model is compatible with your observations.
 If it is, put it on the "maybe" list for gene B. Otherwise, discard it.
 - Step 3: make your herd of computers do this over and over until you have tested all hypotheses for all genes.
-(In practice, people don't test all models -- rather, they implement a variety of computational shortcuts.)
+(In practice, people don't test all models -- rather, they implement a variety of marvelously clever computational shortcuts.)

 At the end of this process, check the "maybe" list for each gene.